-When deciding which medicine to use, take into account:

-- the service user's preferences or advance statements and decisions - pre-existing physical health problems or pregnancy - possible intoxication - previous response to these medications, including adverse effects - potential for interactions with other medications - the total daily dose of medications prescribed and administered - cumulative antipsychotic dose per day, including regular medication and any depot that may have been administered during the period within which it remains active - use of RT in patients receiving clozapine (additional antipsychotic may increase cardiac and haematological risks) - use of RT in patients receiving lithium (risk of neurotoxicity with haloperidol)
+- 6.4.1 When deciding which drug to use, take into account: - the service user's preferences or advance statements and decisions - pre-existing physical health problems or pregnancy - possible intoxication - previous response to these medications, including adverse effects - potential for interactions with other medications - the total daily dose of medications prescribed and administered - cumulative antipsychotic dose per day, including regular medication and any depot that may have been administered during the period within which it remains active

+- use of RT in patients receiving clozapine (additional antipsychotic may increase cardiac and haematological risks) - use of RT in patients receiving lithium (risk of neurotoxicity with haloperidol)

-The Mental Health Act Code of Practice18 states in paragraph 26.97: "Where a prescription indicates a choice of administration routes for rapid tranquilisation (e.g. oral or IM injection), the person prescribing the medication should list factors which should be considered in deciding which route to use under any reasonably forseeable circumstances".
+The Mental Health Act Code of Practice states in paragraph 26.97: "Where a prescription indicates a choice of administration routes for rapid tranquilisation (e.g. oral or IM injection), the person prescribing the medication should list factors which should be considered in deciding which route to use under any reasonably forseeable circumstances".

-Prescribing oral therapy
+6.4.2 Prescribing oral

-The reason for prescribing should be documented in the clinical record, including the treatment plan and any recommended monitoring.

-Where prescribed in the context of pre-RT treatment, the indication on the treatment chart should be clearly endorsed as "severe agitation and anxiety only".

-Do not prescribe any oral PRN medication(s) routinely or automatically on admission on the 'as required' section of the medication chart.

-Where clinically indicated, ensure oral prn medication for acute & severe agitation is prescribed on the "as required" section of the medication chart and prescribe initially for a maximum of 96 hours.

-Only when oral prn medication for acute & severe agitation oral medication continues to be required should it be prescribed beyond the initial 96 hours on the 'as required' section of the medication chart.
+- 6.4.2.1 The reason for prescribing should be documented in the clinical record, including the treatment plan and any recommended monitoring. - 6.4.2.2 Where prescribed in the context of pre-RT treatment, the indication on the treatment chart should be clearly endorsed as "severe agitation and anxiety only". - 6.4.2.3 Do not prescribe any oral PRN medication(s) routinely or automatically on admission on the 'as required' section of the drug chart. - 6.4.2.4 Where clinically indicated, ensure oral prn medication for acute & severe agitation is prescribed on the "as required" section of the drug chart and prescribe initially for a maximum of 96 hours. - 6.4.2.5 Only when oral prn medication for acute & severe agitation oral medication continues to be required should it be prescribed beyond the initial 96 hours on the 'as required' section of the drug chart.
 Including indication, maximum dose, interval and maximum daily dose.
-This should be reviewed at least once weekly and if not used within the last 2 weeks, consider stopping it.

-Oral prn medication for acute & severe agitation should only be offered after non-medication de-escalation techniques have not been successful, and before IM medication is considered.

-If more than one medication is prescribed, the care plan should include the preferred order of administration of medicines and time interval between the medicines.

-If two medications are intended to be given at the same time this should be clearly stated.
+This should be reviewed at least once weekly and if not used within the last 2 weeks, consider stopping it. - 6.4.2.6 Oral prn medication for acute & severe agitation should only be offered after non-drug de-escalation techniques have not been successful, and before IM medication is considered. - 6.4.2.7 If more than one medication is prescribed, the care plan should include the preferred order of administration of medicines and time interval between the medicines. - 6.4.2.8 If two medications are intended to be given at the same time this should be clearly stated.

-Prescribing RT (parenteral)
+6.4.3 Prescribing RT (parenteral)